bytex-solutions/snamp/docs/connectors/snmp-connector.md

 Hello
 ```

+## Smart mode
+SNMP Resource Connector provides support of Smart mode.
+This means that the connector can automatically expose attributes  without manual configuration.
+> Information about SNMP Traps cannot be discovered automatically so you need to configure events manually

+It discovers all available managed objects using SNMP walk mechanism.
+Each object with its OID will be registered in the connector automatically.
+OID of the managed object will be used as user-defined name of the attribute.

 ## System-level configuration parameters
 These parameters can be specified at JVM level and affects all instances of SNMP Resource Connector: